Voznice: Administrative division

+Etymology

+The initial name of the village was most likely Hvozdnice.
+This would mean that it was derived from the Czech word hvozd, i.e. 'forest'.

 Geography

 Voznice is located about 20 km northeast of Příbram and 26 km southwest of Prague.
-The eastern part of the municipality lies in the Benešov Uplands, the western part lies in the Brdy Highlands.
-The highest point is a contour line at 515 m above sea level.
+The eastern part of the municipality lies in the Benešov Uplands and the western part lies in the Brdy Highlands.
+The highest point is at 515 m above sea level.
 The village is surrounded on all sides by woods.

 History

 The first written mention of Voznice is from 1788.
 The village was founded by the House of Mansfeld, who owned the Dobříš estate, to which it belonged.
 In the interwar period of the 20th century, Voznice was a popular place for the recreation of prominent people from Prague.

+Demographics

 Transport

-The D4 motorway runs along the western municipal border.
+The D4 motorway from Prague to Písek runs along the western municipal border.

+Sights

+Voznice is poor in monuments.
+The only protected cultural monument is a statue of St. John of Nepomuk from the first half of the 18th century.